 Test out the new skills you’ve learnt from our library of macramé knots on this macramé heart bunting project by the lovely Isabella of @_twome.

-For this DIY you’ll need to use T-shirt yarn (learn how to make your own T-shirt yarn here) that’s very stretchy.
+For this DIY you’ll need to use T-shirt yarn (learn how to make t shirt yarn with our tutorial) that’s very stretchy.
 When cutting to size, don’t stretch the yarn, but when fixing the main strand to the work surface, stretch the yarn to give a better tension.
 Practise square knots a few times to find out how stretchy the yarn is, as it’ll differ for each brand.

 Macrame bunting instructions